ellakcy/moodle-compose/README.md

 ## Info regarding the moodle's url

 Most of the times the moodle may need to run behind an http reverse proxy.
-In this case set the value for the url that the end user will type in his/her browser. )Otherwise set the value http://0.0.0.0:8082
+In this case set the value for the url that the end user will type in his/her browser.
+Otherwise set the value http://0.0.0.0:8082

-### In case you ewant to change port that webserver listens
+### In case you want to change port that docker delivered nginx webserver listens

 You should edit the following files: